AllanMerrick/NLT_Client_Project/README.md

 #### Conclusions and Recommendations
 [Molly Patrick, add one or two sentences regarding model findings here]

+Decision trees provide a fast, efficient, and versatile model for predicting wage loss tiers of a given job for a particular state and disaster type.
+They are straightforward to interpret, and make few assumptions on the distribution of the data, making them good models for any industry type.
+However, they are very prone to overfitting as was found here.
+Random forests found improvements in variance, but little improvement in overall predictive ability.
+Our decision tree performed with 70% accuracy, 2.4 times better than the baseline model which assigns every data point belongs to the largest wage tier.

 Scraper functionally manages to access Glassdoor website, use search bar, return information typically nested in anti-scraping HTML (shadow agents).
 The function is annotated heavily for repurposing or iteration (depending on the information needed.)
 Currently the function is configured for current status job summaries based on the inputs of job name transformed location (location in put is optional.)